 Optimizing your website to ensure high conversion rates is one of the most important aspects of any marketing strategy.
 The thing is, it is also one of the toughest areas to deal with.
-That is why I have decided to share some of our insights about the process while suggesting a simple, yet effective, 4-step model for building a successful conversion optimization strategy.
+Here’s a simple, yet effective, 4-step model for building a successful conversion optimization strategy.

-This chart provides a bird’s eye view of the process, which suggests a systematic conversion optimization methodology.
-Each step in the process is represented with a unique color.
-The X-axis represents the elapsed time between the steps of the process; each circle represents the estimated capacity of the specific process in terms of work involved.
+The following chart provides a bird’s eye view of the conversion optimization process and methodology.
+Each step in the process is represented by a unique color.
+The X-axis represents the elapsed time between the steps of the process; while each circle represents the estimated capacity of the specific process in terms of work involved.
 Of course, in reality, the amount of work may vary from one case to another.
-Relatively speaking, the bigger the circle is, the more time consuming the task involved is for marketers.
+The bigger the circle is, the more time consuming the task involved is for marketers.

 Step 1: Investigation